 - Elevation gain | 350 feet

 The trail between Corniglia and Manarola is a relatively easy walk along the ocean.
 In recent years, the trail has frequently been closed due to mudslides, making the path impassible.
-Unfortunately, the trail was closed when we were there, so we weren’t able to hike it.
+Unfortunately, the trail was closed when we were there.

 Manorola